MAD9137/f2024/docs/modules/week2/intro_to_swift.md

 A **playground** is a "sandbox" environment built into Xcode that allows you to see the results of your code in real time.
 We will be using Playgrounds to learn Swift.

 :::warning NOTE
-You can't develop an app in a playground — it is for testing only.
+You can't develop a full application in a playground — it is for testing only.
 :::

 ### How to Create a Playground?